I’m gonna use my non-existent psychic powers to predict that you’re here to plan a wicked awesome, Rome 2 day itinerary!

 Some Vatican Museum highlights that might be on your short list of things to see include the classical statuary in the Museo Pio-Clementino, a suite of rooms frescoed by Raphael, Michelangelo’s Sistine Chapel, the Papal Picture Gallery with works by Raphael, Leonardo Da Vinci, and Caravaggio, among others, and more.

-Before you visit though
+Before you visit though:

 If you listen to only one thing I say, this should be it.
 Because if you don’t buy Vatican Museum tickets ahead of time, you’ll be stuck, waiting in line, literally ALL DAY LONG (check out other common Italy travel mistakes)!

-And while I did visit the Vatican Museums during the middle of the day, if I had to do it over, I would skip the insane crowds altogether (I visited in winter and felt like a piece of cattle that
+And while I did visit the Vatican Museums during the middle of the day, if I had to do it over, I would skip the insane crowds altogether (I visited in winter and felt like a piece of cattle that was being herded towards the Sistine Chapel.
+And no, I’m not exaggerating) and purchase first entry tickets instead.

 With this ticket (which is just $20 more than a standard admission ticket):